MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

     :::image type="content" source="./media/configuration-hand-off-omnichannel/PVA2-handoff-connect.png" alt-text="Screenshot showing the connect pane for OmniChannel transfer to agent":::

-    - Please note that the OmniChannel installation must be in the same environment as the bot.
+    - Note that the OmniChannel installation must be in the same environment as the bot.
     - If you're using Application Lifecycle Management (ALM), you may see a message that we can't determine if Omnichannel for Customer Service integration is enabled for the environment.
 For more information, see [Bots with ALM](#bots-with-alm).

 1. Select the **View  in Omnichannel** link to [continue configuring the bot connection in Omnichannel for Customer Service](/dynamics365/omnichannel/administrator/configure-bot-virtual-agent).